iDiffract/MathSolverLLM/README.md

 # Math Solver LLM

-This code is designed to solve complex mathematical problems using an AI language model.
-It utilizes the LLaMA (or another suitable open-source model) for generating answers to mathematical problems, leveraging its exceptional reasoning and problem-solving capabilities.
+This code is designed to solve certain complex mathematical problems using an AI language model.
+It utilizes the LLaMA (or another suitable open-source model) for generating numerical answers to mathematical problems, leveraging its exceptional reasoning and problem-solving capabilities.

 ## Prerequisites